Air Conditioner Repair Checklist

 - Switch off power fully at the breaker or outdoor switch.

 - Clear yard waste around the equipment.
 Once you’ve removed all the debris within a two-foot space, you can use a paint brush or vacuum to gingerly remove dirt from the equipment’s fins.
-Crooked fins can also hurt capability, so you can attempt to correct them with a dinner knife.
+Crooked fins can also hurt capability.

 - Use a hose nozzle to slowly clean the fins from inside the unit.
 Don’t get liquid on the fan motor.